Make a Movie Poster in Photoshop

 An appealing image.
 One simple focused shot of the main subject or conflict of the film to tease the audience.

-To make your poster resemble Hollywood-style posters more, I encourage you to look at the standardized movie poster layout published by the New York Film Academy.
+To make your poster resemble Hollywood-style posters more, you can use the standardized movie poster layout published by the New York Film Academy as a reference.
 You don’t have to always have all the information listed on the layout, but it also helps to check if you’re missing any important information when you’re near completion.

 Click File > Open to import your image.
-Your image should capture the what you think is the main focus of the film and that will make people intrigued in your work.
-For this tutorial, I will be using a photo of a key element to the movie I’m advertising.
+Your image should capture what you think is the main focus of the film and that will make people intrigued in your work.

-Once you’re happy with how your image looks, select all the layers in the file, right click (Windows) or Control + Click (Mac), then select “Group from Layers” to combine all the filters into one group.
+Once you’re happy with how your image looks, select all the layers in the file, right-click (Windows) or Control + Click (Mac), then select “New Group” to combine all the filters into one group.

 This helps when you want to go back and edit the filters to your image in the future.
-Import the new group to your Poster canvas for the next step by dragging it into the Movie Poster panel near the top of the screen.
+Import the new group to your Poster canvas for the next step by dragging it into the Movie Poster panel near the top of the screen, and resize your photo if need be.

 Poster Text

-You should have your image filling the entire canvas or do your best to blend the image to the background color.
-Then, use the Type tool on the tool bar to the left of the screen to create your text box.
+You should have your image filling the entire canvas or do your best to blend the image with the background color.
+Then, use the Type tool on the toolbar to the left of the screen to create your text box.

 The Poster Font